Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Optimal Time-Domain Colored MD Coding

 \figref{DPCM_DSM_2} shows the adaptation of the distortion-mask equivalent channel to the MD problem.
 Following \cite{ostergaard:2009}, we combine interpolation by a factor of two (upsampling and perfect low-pass filtering) with the noise-shaping loop, forming a DSQ loop. $A(z)$ is the optimal predictor \eqref{eq:az} of the spectrum $S_X(\ej)$.
 It is worth pointing out that the predictor is applied on the noisy output of the quantizer.
-Thus, the DPCM loop uses pure predictions only in the limit of high resolutions, see~\cite{zamir:2008} for details.
+Thus, the DPCM loop uses clean predictions only in the limit of high resolutions, see~\cite{zamir:2008} for details.
 Note also that we apply an upsampled version of the source predictor, namely $A(z^2)$.
 The DSQ loop, on the other hand, works in the upsampled rate and the noise-shaping filter $C(z)$ is given by~(\ref{eq:C(z)}) for the spectrum $\tTheta(\ej)$ given by \eqref{theta}.
-Recall from \eqref{theta} that $\Theta_+(\omega)$ and $\Theta_-(\omega)$ now play the roles of ``in-band noise'' and ``out of band noise''.
+Note that $E[m] = Z[m]$ in \figref{DPCM_DSM_2}, and we could equivalently get the feedback noise $\tilde{E}[m]$ directly by passing the AWGN $Z[m]$ through the shaping filter $C(z)$.\footnote{The reason we drew the figure this way is to make the connection to the coding scheme of \figref{high_res} more transparent.} Recall from \eqref{theta} that $\Theta_+(\ej)$ and $\Theta_-(\ej)$ now play the roles of ``in-band noise'' and ``out of band noise''.
 In the high-resolution case, the DSQ is independent of the shape of the source spectrum and uses a two-step spectrum as in the white case, see \cite{ostergaard:2009} for details.
 The additive Gaussian noise $Z[m]$ is white with variance Finally, the filters $F(\ej)$ and $G(\ej)$ are chosen according to \eqref{filters}.
 The channel is completely characterized, then, by the choice of $\Tp$ and $\Tm$, which can be performed e.g. according to the optimization in Section~\ref{sec:spectral}.
-We show that regardless of the optimization, for any choice of spectra that satisfy \eqref{theta_region_spectra}, we have a rate (recall \eqref{explicit_minimization}): \beq{before_minimization} R(S_X,\Theta_+,\Theta_-) = \frac{1}{2} \log \left(\frac{P_e(S_X)}{2\sqrt{P_e(\Theta_+)P_e(\Theta_-)}}\right) = \inthalf{\frac{1}{2} \log \frac{S_X(\ej)}{2\sqrt{\Tp\Tm}}}. \eeq
+We show that regardless of the optimization, for any choice of spectra that satisfy \eqref{theta_region_spectra}, the rate $R$ per description is equal to the scalar mutual information over the AWGN channel $D[m] \to Y[m]$ in Fig.~\ref{DPCM_DSM_2}, and explicitly given by (recall \eqref{explicit_minimization}): \beq{before_minimization}